ythuang0522/homopolish/README.md

 # Introduction
-Homopolish is a Nanopore-specific polisher able to generate a high-quality genome for virus, bacteria, and fungus.
+Homopolish is a genome polisher for Nanopore and PacBio CLR, which is able to generate a high-quality genome for virus, bacteria, and fungus.
 Nanopore systematic errors are corrected by retrieving homologs from closely-related genomes and a trained ML model.
-In conjunction with Racon or Medaka, the genomes can reach Q40-90 (>99.99%) accuracy on R9.4 flowcells (Guppy 3.x) (see [Reference](#reference))
+In conjunction with Racon or Medaka, the genomes can reach Q450-90 (>99.99%) accuracy on R9.4 flowcells (Guppy >3.x).
+For PacBio CLR, Homopolish can improve Flye-polished genomes to Q50-90 (see [Reference](#reference)).

 # Installation
 Homopolish is recommendated to install and run within a conda environment